rethinkdb/www/_posts/2015-07-02-go-production-ready.md

 use of the language's strengths, which can help to boost developer productivity.

 Want to try it yourself?
-Install RethinkDB and check out the [official GoRethink documentation][gorethinkdocs].
+[Install RethinkDB][install] and check out the [official GoRethink documentation][gorethinkdocs].

 [dan]: https://twitter.com/_dancannon